 In addition, we share Mandate Data, where necessary, with service providers who are subject to their own professional secrecy obligations, such as tax consultants.
 We have pointed out to such service providers that the protection of Mandate Data is subject to criminal liability due to client confidentiality.

-If, in individual cases, personal data is processed by a service provider located outside the scope of the GDPR, we have provided suitable guarantees to ensure that a high level of protection of your personal data is guaranteed at all times (for example, we have concluded so-called EU Standard Contractual Clauses with the relevant service providers.
+If, in individual cases, we process personal data by a service provider located outside the scope of the GDPR, we have provided suitable guarantees to ensure that a high level of protection of your personal data is guaranteed at all times (for example, we have concluded so-called EU Standard Contractual Clauses with the relevant service providers.

 These Standard Contractual Clauses are contractual rules provided by the European Commission, the use of which ensures a high level of data protection.
 The model Standard Contractual Clauses and further information on their use can be found on the European Commission's website).

-Currently, we only process personal data that is collected during your visit to our website on servers in the U.S. through our service provider Wix.com Ltd. With Wix.com Ltd. we have concluded EU Standard Contractual Clauses ("Controller to Processor").
+Currently, we only process personal data that is collected during your visit to our website and during Online-Meetings via "Zoom" on servers in the U.S. through our service provider Wix.com Ltd (for the operation of our website) and Zoom Video Communications, Inc. (for Online-Meetings).
+We have concluded EU standard contractual clauses ("Controller to Processor") with both, Wix.com Ltd. and Zoom Video Communications, Inc.

 Please note: We process Mandate Data exclusively within the European Union.
 If you would like more detailed information about the guarantees we use or the countries in which we process personal data, please feel free to contact us at any time.